RyanT5/yl-training/content/post/module-J.md

 ## Activity 1

 When explaining a new activity to your section, what body language should you use?
-How can you ensure that all you section are engaging with what you are saying?
+How can you ensure that all of your section are engaging with what you are saying?

 Write a paragraph on your thoughts.